St. Benedict Hard Phone Case (Light)

 The "Rule" is a simple set of guidelines for how the life of a monk should be lived and it has become one of the most influential works in all of Western Christendom.

 Benedict devoted himself to evangelizing the local population who practiced pagan worship.
-Shortly before he died, Benedict saw the soul of his sister St. Scholastica rising to heaven in the form of a dove.
+Shortly before he died, Benedict saw the soul of his sister Scholastica rising to heaven in the form of a dove.
 This vision happened a few days after their last talk together at the foot of Montecassino.
 In a vision, Benedict saw the soul of Bishop Germanus of Capua taken by angels in a fire globe.
-These visions, for Pope Saint Gregory the Great, showed a close union between Benedict and God, a union so intense that the Saint was given the share of an even more magnificent vision, the whole of creation as gathered in a sunbeam.
+These visions, for Saint Pope Gregory the Great, showed a close union between Benedict and God, a union so intense that the Saint was given the share of an even more magnificent vision, the whole of creation as gathered in a sunbeam.

 In the end, a life so noble was justifiably followed by a much-glorified death.
 Benedict died on March 21, 547 AD.
 He foresaw his coming death, informing his close and faraway disciples that the end was near.
 Six days before dying, he had the grave which he was to share with his deceased sister, opened.
 Then, completely exhausted, he asked to be taken into his oratory where, after taking his last Holy Communion, he died supported by his monks.